PreciousChicken/blog/content/posts/forget-me-block-eth-cal.md

 - **CalStore**.
 A smart contract which stores calendar events, with each address that calling the contract being allocated their own calendar.
 On request it returns a calendar of events for the calling address using either the *iCal* format (see [RFC 5545](https://tools.ietf.org/html/rfc5545)) or JSON.
 - **CalAuth**.
 This smart contract is meant to represent an organisation (e.g. Blankshire General Hospital) who maintains a group calendar on CalStore.
 CalAuth lets the contract owner authenticate which accounts are allowed to read and write to the group's calendar on CalStore.
 All the functions which relate to creating and reading events have the same arguments and returns as CalStore: when an Externally Owned Account calls CalAuth - assuming they are not the admin and have the required access) then CalAuth essentially acts as an interface or relay to CalStore.
 This is illustrated at the Architecture section below.
 - **Eth-cal-open**.
 A web calendar and API (generating an *iCal* feed to be used within a calendar client such as MS Outlook), this is a front end to *CalStore*.
 - **Eth-cal-auth**.
-This view depends on your account's level of access.
+This view, which acts as a front end to *CalAuth*, will vary dependent on your account's level of access.
 The contract owner will see an administrator's dashboard (where they can authenticate others), an authenticated user will see a web calendar featuring the group calendar (and API link) and an unauthenticated user will be denied access.

 The artefacts above seek to demonstrate that there may be alternatives to the current norm - alternatives that give ownership of digital identities back to the individual.
 Within the artefacts once you have been granted access to an organisation’s data within a certain date range – unless the organisation specifically forbids you – then you will continue to have access to that data regardless of your association with that organisation.
 Indeed the organisation could cease to exist, yet your access to that data, would live on unaffected.
 This is a starkly different model to the current norm.